 Single and dating?
 Looking for the perfect guy to add to your already fabulous life?
 If your answer is yes, you need to keep reading.

 So, you start dating and after kissing a few frogs, you think that you have finally found the right guy.
 You’re going on dates, he’s opening doors, pulling out chairs, and making sure your needs are met.
-He’s Perfect!

 Then, after a few months of dating, you’re not going out as much, he’s suddenly unreachable with no explanation, and you suddenly feel like you’re not the most important person in his life anymore.
-Next, after a few weeks of suspension you find out that he’s cheating.
+Unfortunately, after a few weeks of suspension you find out that he’s cheating.

-Now, you’re Devastated!
+You’re Devastated!
 You thought he was the one.

-Next, you begin to think “were did things go wrong?”
+You begin to think “were did things go wrong?”
 Was it something I did?
 Maybe I should have been more available, may be I should have been more into the things he liked.

 It was nothing that you did or didn’t do.“You should Never take cheating personally”